 How do we know?
 Because we hit new highs in every regard when it came to connecting with people — and we saw fantastic numbers when it came to our program work on new routes and bike travel advocacy.
 Here are some highlights from the work you made possible:

-A new high for membership (51,200), keeping us the largest cycling membership non-profit in North America
+A new high for our core community, our members.
+Last year, we grew to 53,060, keeping us the largest cycling membership nonprofit in North America.

-More tour participants than ever, with new tours throughout North America, including Hawaii and Puerto Rico
+More tours than ever, with new tours throughout North America, including new offerings in Canada.

 Adventure Cycling Board of Directors